mtumilowicz/java11-vavr093-option-workshop/README.md

         ```
         return o == this
         ```
-* map doesn't breaks monadic laws
+* map does not breaks monadic laws
     ```
     given:
     Function<Integer, Integer> alwaysNull = { null }